barry-ha/Audio_QSPI/README.md

    1. Encoding: Signed 16-bit PCM
    1. Filename = e.g. "c\_bwh\_16.wav"
 1. The output file contains 2-byte integer numbers in the range -32767 to +32767

+## How to Get Example Audio
+The example recording (above) is available in the **audio** folder of https://github.com/barry-ha/Audio_QSPI.
+You can download both individual WAV files and the original recording which is saved in the AUP3 project file.

 ## How to Transfer Audio Files
 1. Format QSPI file system to CircuitPy format (one time).<br/>Formatting is only done once; it erases everything on the memory chip, formats it, and then the file system will remain compatible with both CircuitPy and Arduino IDE frameworks thereafter.